Jacob-CL/CTFNotes/WIFI/README.md

 # EXTRAS
 - Note that it is possible to connect to APs via CLI
 - Your phone will randomise it's MAC address when it connects to a network, you can see it `Wifi` --> `Settings` --> `View more`
+- When testing on phone, it should deauth nearly immediately.
+- Router was hiding 2 networks (2.4/5) behind one ESSID, deauthing my phone from one would make it silently switch to the other.
+Segregating the 2 networks into their own uniquely named networks allowed me to deauth the phone from the network without it reauthing to the other.
+'Forgetting' the other network also helped I think to it wouldn't reconnect.
+- Remember 2 devices can't connect to the same network with the same MAC address so either:
+  - Perpetually deauth legit client to free up space however it's most effective when the client we're mimicking is not currently connected to our target network at all.
+  - Connect to the other frequency the device isn't connected to on the network (5 or 2.4)

 ## Rasberry Pi MAC address ranges: